-I'm the breeder behind Down River Gun Dogs located in Obsidian, ID.
+I'm Ryan S., the breeder behind Down River Gun Dogs located in Obsidian, ID.
 We breed athletic Pudelpointers with fantastic temperaments that will make stellar family pets and companions in the field.
 We breed each litter of puppies with the goal of superior temperament, health, conformation, movement, and the natural ability and drive to hunt.
 We take great pride in our dogs, and they produce outstanding puppies.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.